 Although I am aware of these problems, I generally don’t want to spend a lot of energy looking for examples of these types of biases in my own life.
 It’s not that they don’t make me mad – they do.
 But perhaps naively, and perhaps because I happen to work with a lot of progressive, thoughtful people, I hope that my focus on doing good science will make me immune to the impacts of bias.
-Recently, though, a book I’ve been reading with my 5-year-old daughter inspired me to think a little more about the Matilda Effect and how it is detrimental to the scientific community at large.
+Recently, though, a book I’ve been reading with my 5-year-old inspired me to think a little more about the Matilda Effect and how it is detrimental to the scientific community at large.

-The book I’m reading with my little girl is called Good Night Stories for Rebel Girls.
+The book I’m reading with my youngest child is called Good Night Stories for Rebel Girls.
 It was written by Elena Favilli and Francesca Cavallo, with beautiful illustrations by more than 60 women artists, and funded through a successful crowdfunding campaign.
 The book includes 100 single-page stories about different women, including several scientists.
 The profile of Marie Curie explains, in simple language, how she was originally not going to be included in at least one of the two Nobel Prize citations that she deservedly won.
 This was the story that got me thinking about how often the accomplishments of women scientists have been overlooked, how the phenomenon is still a problem for the scientific community today, and possible ways we can work to fight against it.

 These are just a few among many other cases, both known and unknown.
 There are contemporary studies showing that the Matilda Effect is still alive and well, if usually (not always) more subtle than it was in past decades.
-Some common contemporary manifestations include the disproportionately small number of (1) award nominations and wins by women scientists,9 (2) citations of studies by women scientists,10 and (3) collaboration opportunities, especially in some more “male-associated” fields.11
+Some common contemporary manifestations include the disproportionately small number of (1) award nominations and wins by women scientists,9 (2) citations of studies by women scientists,10 and (3) collaboration opportunities, especially in some more stereotypically masculine fields.11

 One can argue that underrecognizing women scientists is wrong from a simple fairness standpoint and should be actively remedied for that reason alone.
 But even if that reason is not compelling on its own, we must also consider the loss in scientific advances that likely comes when our loudest scientific voices and most visible scientists represent only half our population.
 We know that better science happens when diverse voices are part of the process.12